The “Overcoming Your Amazon FBA Fears” Series is back on the blog!

 We are firm believers, however, that patience brings profit, and if you make smart sourcing decisions in the first place, your inventory will be less susceptible to huge drops in prices.
 If you’re using Keepa price and sales rank history to make your purchasing decisions, you will know whether or not to expect price drops and whether or not that price should come back up at some point in the future.

 For more info on how to handle your fear of prices tanking, check out our blog post on the topic, as well as our YouTube video.
-For more info on how to make smart sourcing decisions using Amazon sales rank and price history, check out our video course and ebook, The Reseller’s Guide to How to Keepa Camel.
+For more info on how to make smart sourcing decisions using Amazon sales rank and price history, check out our video course, The Reseller’s Guide to Keepa.

 We hope this post has been helpful in overcoming any lingering fears you have about selling via Amazon FBA instead of Merchant Fulfilled or eBay.
 We feel that any negatives from selling via FBA are far outweighed by the positives: